 To provide students with a deep understanding of an important period in American literature; to broaden their understanding of American twentieth century cultural conflicts; to expand their knowledge of modernism; to improve their reading, writing, analytical and research skills.

-We will meet for three hours every Thursday afternoon (1:30-4:20pm), with a short break in the middle.
+Lectures will be posted online by Sunday evening each week.
+We will meet in two separate groups on Wednesday (9:30-11am) or Thursday (9:30-11am) for discussion (general Q & A; targeted group work; open free-flowing conversation).
 On-time attendance is expected at every meeting.
 I will take attendance at the beginning of class.
 Late arrival will be noted.
-More than 2 lates and more than 2 absences will affect your overall grade for the class.
-Our meetings will include lecture, open class discussion, group workshop projects, and oral presentations by individual students.
+More than 2 lates and/or more than 2 absences will affect your overall grade for the class.

 Assessment is by 100% coursework, consisting of:

 Reading Responses (2 short essays): 25%

 Class Participation / Moodle Assignments / Group Workshops: 20%

 Oral Presentation: 25%

 Excerpts from Booker T. Washington’s Up from Slavery (1901)

 Excerpts from W.E.B.
 DuBois’ The Souls of Black Folk (1903)

 Selected stories from Ernest Hemingway’s In Our Time (1925)